pontikos-lab/PyeScan/README.md

 The core object of PyeScan is the scan object which inherits from the `BaseScan` class (though some scan objects are also compositions of other BaseScan-derived instances, as well as being a `BaseScan` in their own right).

-These scan classes provide a standard interface for various operations, along with various helper fucntionality.
+These scan classes provide a standard interface for various operations, along with various helper functionality.

 A big part of how this is achieved is with `MetadataView` objects which (as the name suggests) provide a 'view' onto the raw metadata, translating from the original metadata structure (by prividing various acessor properties), while also handling managing which part of the metadata the particular scan refers to.